PmagPy/pmagpy.github.io/start_cells.md

 You are currently looking at static html, but you may want to run this notebook interactively.
 You can check out a [Binder demo](https://mybinder.org/v2/gh/PmagPy/PmagPy/master?filepath=PmagPy.ipynb)  of this notebook (please be patient, it loads very slowly).

 You can also run this notebook locally.
 To do so, you'll need to first install Python and PmagPy (see [the Cookbook](https://earthref.org/PmagPy/cookbook/#getting_python) for install instructions).
-You can then launch the notebook from your command line with the following commands.
+You can then launch the notebook from your command line (see [more details here](https://earthref.org/PmagPy/cookbook/#notebook_quickstart)).

-`cd Desktop`

-`move_data_files.py`

-`cd PmagPy-data`

-`jupyter notebook`

-**jupyter notebook** will open a browser window, and you can then click on the notebook you want to run (like this one or the **PmagPy_cli** notebook).

-**Note**: You only have to do the **move_data_files.py** command once after initial installion and then once after each update.
-You should make a copy of any notebook (see File menu) if you want to make any changes as each update will overwrite the standard notebooks.

 ### Getting started